C-Chafik/rainfall/level8/walkthrough.md

 0x804a008, 0x804a018
 ```

-If the auth variable is (nil) we will segfault since the if check the auth variable.
+If the auth variable is (nil) we will segfault since the 'if' check the auth variable.

 ```sh
 level8@RainFall:~$ ./level8